iturdikulov/notes/12factor_app.md

 What's an attacheble resource?
 <br class="f">
 External services (consumed over network) used as part of normal operation - MySQL, RabbitMQ, Redis, SMTP, etc. They are attacheble resources, and need to use same rules as for local resources.
 Resources are attacheble and detacheble, anytime you can replace broken resource with new one (restored from backup or re-initialized).
-TODO: NOT CLEAR <!--SR:!2025-08-03,2,228-->
+- [ ] NOT CLEAR <!--SR:!2025-08-03,2,228-->

 Is there difference for 12 factor app between local and third party services (attacheble resources)?
 <br class="f">